marcusoftnet/marcusoftnet.github.io/_posts/2015-01-16-this-is-your-board---change-it.md

 ---
 layout: post
-title: "Things I say often: This is your board - change it"
+title: Things I say often: This is your board - change it
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-01-16 13:42:03
 tags: